Lonelycat1/Community-nullmodel/construct_benchmark_network_nullmodel/README.md

 **Relevant Explanation:**
 0-3k represents the property of order 0-3
-0k:The distribution characteristics of average degree of nodes remains unchanged
+0k: The distribution characteristics of average degree of nodes remains unchanged
-1k:The distribution characteristics of node degree unchanged in the network
+1k: The distribution characteristics of node degree unchanged in the network
-2k:The distribution of network association degree remains unchanged
+2k: The distribution of network association degree remains unchanged
-25K:The clustering coefficient related to the degree before and after breaking edge remains unchanged
+25K: The clustering coefficient related to the degree before and after breaking edge remains unchanged
-3k:the distribution characteristics of network joint edges remains unchanged
+3k: The distribution characteristics of network joint edges remains unchanged
-changed_community:file of new network node ownership information
+changed_community: file of new network node ownership information
-changed_network:file of new network data
+changed_network: file of new network data